sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 In this lab you will launch a container image into a pod (Kubernetes container) on OpenShift and then access it via an endpoint.

 *NOTE: It should be possible to run these labs on Minishift.
 Minishift is a OpenShift, running on your laptop.
 You can try to use
 Minishift if it is working properly.
-However, it is recommended to follow these labs using the online OpenShift envrionment.*
+However, it is recommended to follow these labs using the online OpenShift environment.*

 You *cannot* start this lap without access to OpenShift.
 Wait for your instructor to show you how to access it before you continue.

-After you have the access credentials (host, username and password), access the enviroment and ensure you are logged into OpenShift.
+After you have the access credentials (host, username and password), access the environment and ensure you are logged into OpenShift.

 Use the "whoami" command to determine which user you are using.